 Trained voice actors are proven to be more successful in the voice over industry.
 Voice actors on Voices who have taken part in voice over training have been shown to:

-- Make 13% more on a job-per-job basis, compared to a voice actor without any training.
+Make 13% more on a job-per-job basis, compared to a voice actor without any training.

 There are many ways to train, from self-guided study to coach-led voice over classes.
 Let’s explore each voice acting training method so you can choose the best options for your unique needs and career goals.

-Types of Voice Acting Classes
+Types of Voice Over Training

 For instance, you may choose to take classes as part of a group, masterclass, or one-on-one.
-You can also do live or remote sessions, or even watch pre-recorded materials online.
+You can also attend live or remote sessions, or even watch pre-recorded materials online.
 You could opt to have a guide (like a voice acting teacher or coach) or study independently (although we definitely recommend getting an expert’s perspective at some point along your journey).

 What you choose may depend on availability, delivery method, budget, and even your location.
 We’ve outlined the types of voice over training to help you make the best choice for yourself at this early stage.

-Guided Voice Over Training
+Professionally Guided Voice Over Training

-Here are the various guided voice over training options available to you, as a voice actor:
+Here are the various guided voice over training options available to you as a voice actor:

 In-studio training is highly beneficial for beginner voice actors because it is similar to actual recording sessions, giving you the option to become more comfortable in a professional setting.

-With one-on-one training sessions, don’t hesitate to ask questions or take in all the feedback your voice acting coach has to offer.
+With one-on-one training sessions, don’t hesitate to ask questions or take in all the feedback your voice over coach has to offer.
 Such voice over training can be costly, so use the time you have with the coach wisely.

 Joining Remote Voice Actor Classes

 Professional voice acting classes are not bound by studio walls, as they are also available to you remotely through platforms such as Zoom or apps like Skype or FaceTime for video coaching and tele-training.
-This means that you can receive professional voice over training from anywhere around the world, even from the comfort of your own home.
+This means that you can receive professional voice over training from any coach around the world from the comfort of your own home.

 Here’s more on the different kinds of remote voice actor classes: